scpham/docker-signatumd/README.md

             -p 127.0.0.1:33334:33334 \
             squbs/signatumd

-2. Verify that the container is running and signatumd node is downloading the blockchain
+2. Verify that the container is running and `signatumd` daemon is downloading the blockchain:

         $ docker ps
         CONTAINER ID        IMAGE                         COMMAND             CREATED             STATUS              PORTS                                              NAMES